aws-samples/amazon-s3-security-settings-and-controls/README.md

 12. Click **Save**
 13. Go to your SSH session, run the following command.
 Replace BUCKET_NAME with your bucket name.
 The request should succeed since the default for an object ACL is private.
   $ aws s3api put-object --key text01 --body textfile --profile user1 --bucket ${bucket}
 14. Run the following command, the request should fail as the bucket policy will restrict the public-read ACL.
-  $ aws s3api put-object --key text01 --body textfile --acl public-read --profile user1 –bucket ${bucket}
+  $ aws s3api put-object --key text01 --body textfile --acl public-read --profile user1 –-bucket ${bucket}

 ## Exercise #4- Configure S3 Block Public Access
 In this exercise we will configure S3 Block Public Access, an easy way to prevent public access to your bucket.